Do I need an aerial?

 However, it may be worth trying before having an aerial survey carried out.
 If you do want to try this option, and are buying a new loft aerial, do make sure that you can return it to the retailer if you don’t get the reception you expect.

-A rooftop aerial is still your best bet for good reception and so we suggest you get in touch with the following organisations who can give you details of one or more members who operate in your area and guarantee their work:
+A rooftop aerial is still your best bet for good reception and so we suggest you get in touch with either the Confederation of Aerial Industries (CAI) or Get Me Digital who can give you details of one or more members who operate in your area and guarantee their work:

 Freeview is only available through an aerial (for the digitally minded, it’s digital terrestrial television system).